 - Fairly easy method

 - The cubes need to be blended again in the food processor right before serving

-How to Make Creamy Sorbet with a Machine (Churn-Method)
+How to Make Sorbet WITH an Ice Cream Maker (Churn-Method)

-- Freeze the sorbet/ice cream maker’s canister (bowl that the sorbet is churned in) for 12 to 24 hours
+- Freeze the ice cream maker’s canister (bowl that the sorbet is churned in) for 12 to 24 hours

 - Make a simple syrup in advance; refrigerate